acconeer/acconeer-python-exploration/README.md

 * [XM122](https://docs.acconeer.com/en/latest/exploration_tool/evk_setup/xm122.html)
 * [XM132](https://docs.acconeer.com/en/latest/exploration_tool/evk_setup/xm132.html)

-For general help on getting started head over to the [Acconeer developer page](https://developer.acconeer.com/).
+For additional resources, head over to the [Acconeer developer page](https://developer.acconeer.com/).
 There you will find both a getting started guide and a video showing you how to set up your evaluation kit.
 There you will also find the SDK download.

 ## Setting up your local machine